NYULibraries/indianocean/README.md

 Indian Ocean uses Cypress v13.6 which utilizes both e2e and component tests.

+Ensure local server is running at specified base url in cypress.config when running npm run dev before running any test commands.

 ### To visualize without Cypress GUI run

 #### To run all tests